Skip to content

 The term ‘ontology infer skills’ may sound complex, and, particularly in its original metaphysical sense, it is a little.
 In relation to business management, a skills ontology refers to sets of skills and the relationship between those skills.
 In relation to business management, it is a way to easily define the various skills that make up a specific job, rather than relying on traditional job descriptions.

-Skills gaps exist because technological advancements outpace the rate at which employees are able to learn the new skills required.
+Skills gaps exist because technological advancements outpace the rate at which employees can learn the new skills required.
 So, companies adopt a skills-based workplace modelto organize the learning and development of employees, and skills ontologies allow those companies to easily identify and close skills gaps as they arise.
 A skills ontology allows enterprises to identify the skills that make up any role and to organize these skills insights into a skills map or skills cloud.

 By arranging skills and knowledge development into a structured form, skills ontologies allow for cohesion and relationships between skills and departments, and for learning to become a standardized, everyday practice within the workplace.
 Thus, creating a process of constantly ongoing professional development.